Skaty/donjar.github.io/_projects/03-bubble-bobble.md

 link: https://github.com/donjar/bubble-bobble
 image: bubble-bobble.png
 imagealt: Bubble Bobble
+tags:
+- iOS
+- Swift
+- Cocoapods
-title: Bubble Bobble (Swift for iOS)
+title: Bubble Bobble
 ---
 An iOS game similar to Bubble Mania/Puzzle Bobble, in which players shoot and try to match 3 bubbles of the same color (this has nothing in common with the original Bubble Bobble!).
 I built almost everything from scratch, including a Physics engine and a level editor.